hametm/Rock-Paper-Scissors/README.md

 # rock-paper-scissors
 Rock-paper-scissors project for The Odin Project.
 I don't own any of these photos.
-Photo credit to 123RF.
+Photo credit to 123RF, Unsplash, and Freepik.